-The predefined graphical object Rect is defined in a separate fragment, ~beta/bifrost/v2.1/PredefinedGO, which must be INCLUDEd in subway2.bet.
+The predefined graphical object Rect is defined in a separate fragment,

+~beta/bifrost/PredefinedGO, which must be INCLUDEd in subway2.bet.

-3 Making Stations
+4 Making Stations

 The next step is to create stations on top of the map in the window.
 First a Station pattern is declared.
-One way to present the stations is by a filled circle with a letter centered inside, denoting the station, as shown in the margin.
+One way to present the stations is by a filled circle with a letter centered inside, denoting the station, as shown to the right.
 Since the graphical object representing a station thus contains several other graphical objects, it is declared as a Picture in subway3.bet: